 Key to response is effective recognition of trauma symptoms in parent and/or infant (McIntosh, 2008) supported by validated frameworks of screening and response (McIntosh, Wells, & Lee, 2016).

 The healing mirror to relational trauma, and the prevention of further risk is relational repair…

-through effective approaches to supporting vulnerable parents in providing sensitive care (Australian Centre for Posttraumatic Mental Health and Parenting Research Centre, 2013; Bernard, Dozier et al, 2012; Thomas & Zimmer-Gembeck, 2011).
-The relational trauma framework emphasises observation and recognition of traumatised states within the parent infant dyad, and early support for repair, through frontline engagement, resonance with both parent and infant, strengths-based conversations, and well targeted practical responses.
+…Through effective approaches that support vulnerable parents in providing sensitive care (Australian Centre for Posttraumatic Mental Health and Parenting Research Centre, 2013; Bernard, Dozier et al, 2012; Thomas & Zimmer-Gembeck, 2011).
+The relational trauma framework emphasises observation and recognition of traumatised states within the parent infant dyad, early support for repair through frontline engagement, resonance with both parent and infant, strengths-based conversations and well targeted practical responses.
 These integrated activities, possible even in the context of brief encounters (Duggan, Fuddy et al., 2004; Eckenrode, Ganzel al. 2000; LeCroy & Krysik 2011; Moss, Dubois-Comtois, et al., 2011), provide the ground for psychological safety, and higher level processing of affect, enabling the movement from relational rupture to repair.